botworld-wiki/beatburger.github.io/pages/fighting.md

 layout: breadcrumbs
 permalink: /fighting
-title: "Fighting Tactics & Tips: Combat Guide"
+title: "Combat Tips: Tactical Guide"
 description: Time to get your Bots to battle!
 Advices, tactical tips, combat mecanics, everything you need to know to get ahead of every fight in Botworld Adventure.
 breadcrumbs:
     Botmasters: "/#botmasters"